-Raiffeisen Eurasia Equities is an equity fund.
+Raiffeisen Global Equities is an equity fund.
 Its investment goal is long-term capital growth subject to higher risks.
-The fund mainly invests (at least 51 % of its fund assets) in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in Asia, Russia and/or Turkey.
-The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, companies or supranational issuers etc., in units in investment funds and in sight deposits and deposits at notice.
+It mainly invests (at least 51 % of its fund assets) in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in North America, Europe or the developed countries of the Pacific region.
+The fund may also invest in other securities, in bonds and money market instruments issued by countries, supranational issuers and/or companies etc., in units in investment funds and in sight deposits and deposits at notice.
 The fund is actively managed and is not limited by means of a benchmark.